dcarver1/carverd/_drafts/deepWork.md

 ### Drain the Shallows
-I found this section to have many useful tips on the best pratices for make sure you can focus on deep work.
+I found this section to have many useful tips on the best practices for make sure you can focus on deep work.
 It starts with a story to illustrate that with knowledge work, more hours does not really imply more work.
 This is the idea that makes me want to engage with this process most.

 **Schedule Every Minute of Your Day**
 In general folks are not very good at estimating how much time they spend with a give activity.
 If it is something that is culturally rewarded we end overestimating the time spent.
-If it is something that has little perceived cultural benifit we end up underestimating.
+If it is something that has little perceived cultural benefit we end up underestimating.
 What this all comes down to is we don't often have a clear idea about how we are spending out time.
 The suggestion. write out you schedule for every day.
 I was thrown off by this when I first read it but I'm going to give it a shot.
 The premise is that the schedule helps you stay intentional with your time.
 Write out blocks of time with a specific task.
 If the length or timing of these blocks change go back to your schedule and readjust it to make sure that the new schedule reflects actual work.
 Your schedule will change everyday, but that fine, is the evaluation that is important.
 Overtime you should get better at understanding how long specific task take and understand when most of your days interruptions occur.